34jasonguan/cinnections/README.md

 TODO:
+- implement popup when 3/4 guesses are correct
 - implement 4 lives
-    - game over message, reveal answers?
+    - game over message
+    - reveal answers upon getting 4 wrong
 - correct answer colors are working, however we need the answers to come together in a rectangle with enough room to reveal the category
+- small features such as deselect, shuffle, having the option to select all 4 guesses before submitting
 - header for aesthetics
+- potentially implement a start page?